andrew/ultimate-awesome/README.md

 - [awesome-angr](https://github.com/degrigis/awesome-angr) - A collection of resources/tools and analyses for the angr binary analysis framework.
 - [awesome-program](https://github.com/shaohua0116/awesome-program) - A curated list of papers related to program synthesis, program induction, program execution, program and code repair, and programmatic reinforcement learning.
 - [Awesome-Deception](https://github.com/tolgadevsec/Awesome-Deception) - An awesome list of resources on deception-based security with honeypots and honeytokens.
-- [awesome-azd](https://github.com/Azure/awesome-azd) - An awesome list that curates content (articles, videos, tutorials and docs) and templates (ready to use) for the Azure Developer CLI (`azd`).
-Plus a hosted azd-templates Gallery to simplify search & discovery.
 - [awesome-nativescript-vue](https://github.com/Gonzalo2310/awesome-nativescript-vue) - Resources for nativescript vue.
 - [awesome-complexity](https://github.com/sellisd/awesome-complexity) - An awesome list of complex systems science resources.
 - [awesome-backend-architecture](https://github.com/TFdream/awesome-backend-architecture) - 后端开发常用技术框架、数据库、开源中间件、微服务、系统架构集合。.